Bangladesh: What does Sheikh Hasina's ouster mean for India? – DW – 08/08/2024

 "But while there have been such incidents, there have also been voices condemning such violence and civil society activists have protected Hindu and other families and citizens," he told DW.

-Indian security officials said on Thursday that hundreds of Bangladeshi Hindus were gathered along the Indian border hoping to cross.
+Indian security officials said on Thursday that hundreds of Bangladeshi Hindus had gathered along the Indian border hoping to cross.

 "What was particularly worrying was that minorities, their businesses and temples also came under attack at multiple locations.
 The full extent of this is still not clear," Indian Foreign Minister Subrahmanyam Jaishankar told lawmakers in Parliament this week.